arnoldmavunga/Excel-and-Tableau-Project/README.md

 ## Data Source
-The "Wealth of Nations" dataset used in this project is publicly available and can be found
+The "Wealth of Nations" dataset used in this project is publicly available and can be found online.

 ## How to Use
 To replicate the analysis: